Verbess/Utilities/README.md

-# Utilities
+# Utils

 This repository includes some useful utils wrote by [me](https://github.com/Verbess).

-Just Feel free to use my it.
+Feel free to use it.

 ## Catalog
 - **gitignore**: *for git ignore files*